cmeuth/AngularDemo/README.md

 ### Server

 In this demonstration, the backend of the website is a Node Web Server.
-I have been using the command 'bash server.bat' to start the server.
+Simply run ./server.sh to start the server.
 ### Running the application

 Navigate your browser to `http://localhost:8000/` to see the app running in your browser.